jgordon/axioms/axioms/14 Space.md

 constituent scales are numeric.

-For the remainder of this development we will refer to the two partial orderings as "rightOf" and "above".
+For the remainder of this development we will refer to the two partial orderings as `rightOf` and `above`.
 But first we have to discuss an ambiguity.
 The relation "above" has two interpretations.
 In the two-dimensional case, it means farther away from the observer.
-We'll call this relation "above2".
+We'll call this relation `above2`.
 In the three-dimensional case, it means farther away from the Earth.
 We'll call this "above3".
 There is a similar ambiguity in the terms "horizontal" and "vertical".
 In the two-dimensional case, the y-axis is vertical.
 In the three-dimensional